LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/what-is-debugging.rst

 .. index:: ! debugging, ! bug

 Programming is a complex process.
 Since it is done by humans, mistakes often occur.
-Programming errors are called **bugs**, and the process of tracking them down and fixing them is called **debugging**.
+Programming errors are called **bugs**, and the process of tracking bugs down and fixing them is called **debugging**.

 One popular story claims that in 1947, a dead moth caused a problem in one of